 As it turns out, this is something Kristen makes on the regular.
-And I can see why!
+And I understand why!
 Besides taste, this breakfast casserole is pretty impressive in the health category.
 Full of protein, packed with vegetables.
 Not only that, it’s so easy to make and adaptable to whatever veggies, cheeses, meats, seasonings you love/have on hand.
 Confession.
 I’ve made this 4 times in 3 weeks.

 ↑ ↑ Soooo much texture and flavor!

+This is a big breakfast casserole.
+I’m talking 12 huge servings, so it’s perfect for dinner or breakfast/lunch the next day.
+I reheat it in the microwave and top it with hot sauce.
+Delicious!
 I took a bunch of step-by-step photos so instead of displaying them all above the recipe, I included them below along with more detailed instructions for you.